Paul Hankar: Career

 He opened his own office in Brussels in 1893, and began the construction of his own house, the Hankar House, at 71, rue Defacqz/Defacqzstraat, in the Saint-Gilles municipality of Brussels.
 This and Victor Horta's Hôtel Tassel (constructed at the same time), are considered the first two houses built in the Art Nouveau style.
 A circa-1894 poster by his friend and frequent collaborator, Adolphe Crespin, advertises Hankar's practice there.
-The Hankar House's facade expresses the building's structure—the eastern third, containing the entrance and stairs, is offset a half-story from the western two-thirds, containing the public rooms.
+The Hankar House's façade expresses the building's structure—the eastern third, containing the entrance and stairs, is offset a half-story from the western two-thirds, containing the public rooms.
 A three-story projecting box-bay, supported on stone corbels, provides ample light to the second and third floor rooms and a balcony for the fourth.
 Mural panels by Crespin appear under the windows and in an arcaded frieze at the eaves.
 The interplay between heavy neo-Renaissance elements and materials versus light Art Nouveau detailing and decoration results in a vivid composition.

 In 1896, he presented a project for a Cité des Artistes ("City of Artists") for the seaside town of Westende, in West Flanders, Belgium, an artists' cooperative with housing and studios.
 Although the project never was realized, it would later inspire the Darmstadt Artists' Colony in Darmstadt, Germany, and the artists of the Vienna Secession.
 For the 1897 World's Fair in Brussels, he contributed to the design of the Congo section, which became known for its full employment of the Art Nouveau.
 He also lectured on "New Brussels," his vision for an urban redevelopment of the city, that was never realized.
 Later that year, he participated in the Colonial Exposition in Tervuren, near Brussels, where he coordinated the works of several artisans and furniture designers.

 He designed a monumental stone bench (1898–99), carved by the Ecausines and Soignies quarries, to be exhibited in the Mine and Metallurgy Section of the Exposition Universelle (1900) in Paris.
 King Leopold II of Belgium bought the bench at the close of the exposition, and donated it to a park in the Koninginlaan neighborhood of Ostend, where it was installed by 1905.
 The bench was removed in 1971 to expand a parking lot, and destroyed.
 Using Hankar's surviving drawings, a replica bench was carved for the park (2003–04), and installed on the same foundations as the original.

 During his career, he was a professor of engineering at the School of Applied Arts in Schaerbeek (1891–97), and a professor of architectural history at the Institut des Hautes Etudes of the University of Brussels (1897–1901).
 He worked as editor of L'Emulation (1894–96), a magazine that promoted the Art Nouveau style.

 He died in January 1901 at the age of 41, when his work was just becoming known, but his style influenced the work of younger Brussels' artists, including Paul Hamesse, Léon Sneyers, Antoine Pompe and the modernist Victor Bourgeois.